chaozhang-ox/Course-ML4Finance/README.md

 - high-frequency prediction, trading, and reinforcement learning,
 - graph machine learning for finance,
 - generative models for financial data,
-- large language models in finance, or
+- large language models in finance.
-- another instructor-approved topic.

 Each project should formulate a clear research question and provide at least one methodological extension, careful empirical comparison, or new empirical finding.